Gordhandas/Freelancer-AI-Responder/README.md

 ## ✨ Key Features

 - **Entirely Client-Side**: No backend, no servers, no build steps.
 The entire application runs directly in your browser.
-- **AI-Powered Profile**: Configure the AI with your name, skills, and experience summary to generate responses that accurately represent you.
+- **AI-Powered Profile**: Configure the AI with your name, skills, portfolio, and experience summary to generate responses that accurately represent you.
 - **Multi-Client Conversation Management**: Maintain separate, organized conversation histories for each client, ensuring context is never lost.
 - **Context-Aware Responses**: The AI reads the previous conversation history before generating a new reply, ensuring natural and relevant follow-ups.
 - **Voice Input**: Dictate your client messages using your microphone for faster input.
 - **Adjustable Tone & Style**: Fine-tune the AI's communication by choosing between various tones (Casual, Formal, Enthusiastic) and styles (Short & Sweet, Detailed).
 - **Dual Generation Modes**:
-  - **🚀 Fast Mode**: Utilizes `gemini-flash-lite-latest` for low-latency, near-instantaneous responses.
+  - **🚀 Fast Mode**: Utilizes `gemini-2.5-flash` for low-latency, near-instantaneous responses.
   - **🧠 Thinking Mode**: Switches to `gemini-2.5-pro` with a maximum `thinkingBudget` to handle complex client questions and generate more thoughtful, in-depth replies.
-- **Persistent History**: Conversations are automatically saved in your browser's local storage.
+- **Persistent History**: Conversations and your profile are automatically saved in your browser's local storage.
 - **Modern & Responsive Design**: A sleek, animated UI built with Tailwind CSS that works beautifully on all devices.

 ## 🛠️ Tech Stack